The Legacy of Mollymauk – The Mighty Nein

 Spoilers For The Acolyte Below

-The Acolyte takes place in The High Republic era, approximately 100 years before The Phantom Menace.
-The show opens with Master Indara (played by Carrie-Ann Moss) who is approached by a mysterious figure later to be revealed as Mae (played by Amandla Stenberg).
+The Acolyte takes place in the High Republic era, approximately 100 years before The Phantom Menace.
+The show opens with Master Indara (played by Carrie-Ann Moss), who is approached by a mysterious figure, later to be revealed as Mae (played by Amandla Stenberg).
 After an intense combat, Indara is killed by Mae after trying to save a patron in the bar.
 The episode cuts to Osha (played again by Amandla Stenberg), who is approached by Jedi as she was seen at the scene of the crime.
 Osha protests her innocence, but is arrested.
 She escapes captivity and realizes her twin, Mae, is still alive and is responsible for these crimes.
 Meanwhile, Master Sol (played by Lee Jung-jae) is sent to investigate and capture Osha and bring her in for questioning.
 Sol has a personal connection to the case as he was Osha’s former master.
 Throughout the first two episodes, Sol is joined by Yord Fandar (played by Charlie Barnett) and Jecki Lon (played by Dafne Keen) to find Osha and understand why she is going after the Jedi.

 I wanted to focus on Master Sol.
 Sol reminds me of Qui-Gon Jinn.
 I think Sol believes in the good that the Jedi can bring, but he also seems to have this objective view as well.
-He will disagree with the orders he’s given and he also clearly has emotional ties to both Indara and Osha.
+He will disagree with the orders he’s given, and he also clearly has emotional ties to both Indara and Osha.
 It sounds like Sol saved Osha, but not Mae, so is he feeling guilty for that?
 What happened the night he met Osha?
 I think Sol is going to be a strong character in this series.

 Besides Charlie’s comment, he isn’t the first actor to either say something incorrect or comment on their experience with Star Wars.
 It’s no secret that Alec Guinness didn’t like Obi-Wan’s dialogue and wanted to be killed off in the movie.
-Harrison Ford has shown a saltier attitude to Star Wars as well.
+Harrison Ford has shown a saltier attitude towards Star Wars as well.
 While it’s cool to see someone like Henry Cavill express their fandoms, I don’t think all actors need to do this unless it’s their hobby.

 May the 4th – 2024 Plan Recap

 Another successful Star Wars-themed month.
-I accomplished most of what I wanted to and I think I finally learned what is realistic to achieve in a month.
+I accomplished most of what I wanted to, and I think I finally learned what is realistic to achieve in a month.
 Going forward, I will set out to watch one Star Wars TV show (versus trying to watch multiple) and focus on one video game at a time.
-I think I overestimated how much time I would have and it quickly became apparent that I was too ambitious.
+I think I overestimated how much time I would have, and it quickly became apparent that I was too ambitious.
 I wanted to share my recap for last month.

 Books and Comics